-Performance (approx): range 2,300+ miles, speed
+Performance (approx): range 2,300+ miles, speed 550 mph

-550 mph.
-COMMENTARY

 AGM-129A.
-Embodying stealth technology, the AGM-129A has improved range, accuracy, survivability, and targeting flexibility, compared with the AGM-86B.
-Developed by General Dynamics, McDonnell Douglas was certified as second source for this advanced system, which is deployed on B-52H aircraft.
+Embodying stealth technology, the AGM-

+129A is an air-launched strategic cruise missile with significant improvements over the AGM-86B in range, accuracy, and survivability.
+Armed with a W-80 warhead, it is designed to evade air- and ground-based defense systems in order to strike heavily defended, hardened targets at any location within an enemy's territory.
+Developed by General Dynamics, McDonnell Douglas was certified as second source for this advanced system, which is carried externally on B-52H aircraft.
+The ACM is undergoing modification to extend its service life to 2030.

+LG-118 Peacekeeper

-LG-118 Peacekeeper Brief: A solid-fuel ICBM capable of delivering a thermonuclear payload of 10 warheads with high accuracy over great distances.
+Brief: A solid-fuel ICBM capable of delivering a thermonuclear payload of 10 warheads with high accuracy over great distances.

-Function: Strategic surface-to-surface ballistic missile.
+Function: Strategic surface-to-surface ballistic mis-

-Operator: AFSPC.

 First Flight: June 17, 1983.

 Delivered: June 1986-December 1988.

 IOC: December 1986, F.E.
 Warren AFB, Wyo.